xanthousm/Vanilla-Mob-Variants/README.md

 ### Current Features For Each Mob:
 - At least 9 new texture variants
-- Aprox.
-40 different subtle tint variations*
+- Approx. 40 different subtle tint variations*
-- Aprox.
-5 different height variations
+- Approx. 5 different height variations
 - Baby-specific variants for some mobs
 *Tints are disabled for:
 - Sheep to see wool color more easily